Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yes.

-Yeah, they definitely banned it.
+Yeah, they banned a band.

-Um, it's where, you know, because it shows like the visual of Kerb's like stomping someone's head on a curb and it's very graphic.
+They actually banned it because when you Google curb stomp, it's where, you know, because it shows like the visual of curbs, like stomping someone's head on the curb and it's very graphic.

 Oh, that's why?